Skip to main content

 Australian criminal history checking service – New Zealand Police

-The Teaching Council of Aotearoa New Zealand sets out the process for Police vetting teachers from other countries.
+The Teaching Council sets out the process for vetting teachers from other countries.

 Overseas police clearance – Teaching Council of Aotearoa New Zealand

-Some other organisations may supply a Police vet as part of safety checking a children's worker.
-This may be tertiary training providers and relief teacher agencies.
+Some other organisations, including tertiary training providers and relief teacher agencies, may supply a police vet as part of safety checking a children's worker.

 Your service is responsible for confirming that a full safety check has been done.
 This is set out in our criteria:

-You must keep a Police vet for at least as long as the person vetted is employed or engaged.
-That person must be told how long the information is kept, and why.
-If the information is used for an audit, you must have the person's permission for this before they are Police vetted.
+You must keep a police vet for at least as long as the person vetted is employed or engaged by your service.
+That person must be told how long the information is kept and why.
+If the information is used for an audit, you must have their permission for this before they are police vetted.

-All Police vetting information must be kept confidential and managed by your early learning service in accordance with the:
+All police vetting information must be kept confidential and managed by your service in accordance with the Privacy and Public Records Acts.

-You cannot share a Police vet with other agencies or accept a Police vet from them.
+You cannot share a police vet with other agencies or accept one from them.

 Once the information is no longer required to be retained, it must be securely destroyed.